On-line approach to off-line coloring problems on graphs with geometric representations: Rectangle and subtree overlap graphs

-In view of the above, a natural attempt is to define the on-line game corresponding to subtree overlap graphs just like the game $\gamIOV(k)$ but with representation by interval filaments instead of intervals.
+In view of the above, a natural attempt is to define the on-line game corresponding to clean subtree overlap graphs just like the game $\gamIOV(k)$ but with representation by interval filaments instead of intervals.
 However, this is not correct for the following reason.
 We want to color the clean subtree overlap graph $G$ properly using the on-line approach of Lemma \ref{lem:game-upper}.
 For each path $P$ in $F$ starting at a root, we will simulate an on-line algorithm on $G[V(P)]$ presenting the vertices in their order along $P$.
 This way, we will present an interval filament graph.
 The on-line approach will work correctly if the algorithm always assigns the same color to each vertex $x\in V(G)$, regardless of the choice of $P$.
 This will be the case when the presentation scenarios up to the point when $u$ is presented are identical for all paths passing through $x$.
 However, this cannot be guaranteed using the model of $G[V(P)]$ by interval filaments described above.
-For example, for some two adjacent vertices $x,y\in V(G)$ lying on the common part of two paths $P_1$ and $P_2$, we may need to represent $x$ and $y$ by interval filaments whose domains are nested if we continue along $P_1$, but overlap if we continue along $P_2$.
+For example, for some two adjacent vertices $x,y\in V(G)$ lying on the common part of two paths $P_1$ and $P_2$, we may need to represent $x$ and $y$ by interval filaments whose domains are nested if we continue along $P_1$ but overlap if we continue along $P_2$.
 See Figure \ref{fig:subtree-game} for such an example.
 If the algorithm makes use of the representation, then the colorings it generates on $P_1$ and $P_2$ may be inconsistent.
-We will show at the end of Section \ref{sec:coloring} that the knowledge of the representation indeed allows the algorithm to use asymptotically fewer colors.